Moisture and Mold Inspections

 - San Francisco affordable housing mold consulting

-- Sacramento mold inspection for office
+- Sacramento mold inspection for an office

 Mold Inspections San Francisco Bay Area

 Healthy Building Science is an environmental consulting firm providing mold inspection services for commercial, residential, multi-family buildings, offices, industrial and manufacturing workplaces, hospitals and medical facilities, and single-family homes in the greater San Francisco Bay Area and Northern California.
 Cities we service include San Francisco, San Jose, Oakland, Sacramento, Santa Rosa, Hayward, Sunnyvale, Fremont, Concord, Salinas, Santa Clara, Berkeley, Vallejo, Fairfield, Antioch, Richmond, Daly City, San Rafael, San Mateo, Vacaville, San Leandro, and Livermore and Alameda County, Contra Costa County, Marin County, Napa County, San Mateo County, Santa Clara County, Solano County and Sonoma County.